It’s a great day to learn about the many health benefits of peppermint.

 14. May Improve Concentration

-In another study, they noticed that peppermint oil was seen to have better memory and alertness effects compared to other popular essential oils.
+In another study, they noticed that peppermint oil had better memory and alertness effects compared to other popular essential oils.

 Peppermint oil also contains antibacterial properties that may stop the growth of bacteria.